prototypesick/IDA-RPC/README.md

 - That you're using IDA
 - The name of the binary you're analyzing

-> ⚠️ Currently Linux-only, since it uses `xdotool` to grab window titles.
+> ⚠️ Currently Linux-only, since it uses `xdotool` to grab window titles, and it runs in the background.

 ---